 FIBRE CONTENT: One small kiwi 68 g contains 2 g per fruit

-Easy enough to throw a couple of these into your lunchbox or handbag.
+Easy enough to throw a couple of these into your lunchbox or handbag as the perfect snack foods.
 Cut them in half and scoop out with a spoon.

 Kiwi fruit is a delicious and nutritious way to help relieve constipation.
 So if you’re looking for a natural remedy for your next bout of constipation, be sure to give kiwi fruit a try!